hashkat/hashkat/docs/ThisIsHashkat.md

 *  Tweet rate:‭  ‬rate agent generates tweets
 *  Tweet_type:‭  ‬proportion of tweets of each type agent generates.‭  ‬The‭ ‬4‭ ‬tweet_types are:‭  ‬plain,‭ ‬humorous,‭ ‬ideological‭ & ‬musical.
 *  Followback rate:‭  ‬the rate at which an agent will‭ ‬follow an agent that has followed the agent‭ (‬on Facebook this is‭ ‬100%,‭ ‬all follows are mutual,‭ ‬on Twitter‭ ‬this varies,‭ ‬experimentally shown to be‭ ‬44%‭ ‬for ordinary users‭)‬.
-*  Hashtag:‭  ‬care about region/ideology:‭  ‬if an agent follows another based on a‭ ‬#hashtag in their signal,‭ ‬the agent’s choice to follow may depend on tweeter’s region or ideology.‭
+*  Hashtag:‭  ‬care about region/ideology:‭  ‬if an agent follows another based on a‭ ‬#hashtag in their signal,‭ ‬the agent’s choice to follow will depend on tweeter’s region or ideology.‭

 A‭ ‬sample agent configuration is shown below.‭